Insurance companies are big money businesses.

 What are the non-insurance options?

-There are three non-insurance options:
+There are two non-insurance options:

-2. Using private funds
+• Using private funds

-3. Going to a free program
+• Going to a free program

-How to verify your health insurance.
+How to verify your health insurance

 The Cost of Rehab: Paying for 1 Method